SymfonyCasts/api-platform3/sfcasts/ep1/validation.md

 is exactly like adding validation *anywhere* in Symfony.
 For example, find the `name` property.
 We need `name` to be required.
 So, add the `NotBlank` constraint, and hit tab.
 Oh, but I'm going to go find the `NotBlank` `use` statement... and change this to `Assert`.
-That's optional... but it's typically how you see constraints done in Symfony.
+That's optional... but it's the way the cool kids tend do it in Symfony.
 Now say `Assert\NotBlank`.

 Below, add one more: `Length`.
 Let's say that the name should be at least two characters, ma `max` 50 characters....
 And add a `maxMessage`: